ajan890/Notes/PSYCH 10/Week 1.md

    * Studied by <strong>Sigmund Freud</strong><br>

 ### Cross-cultural Psychology
-   * A field that draws comparisons about individual and group behavios across cultures<br>
+   * A field that draws comparisons about individual and group behavior across cultures<br>
    * Psychology is WEIRD.  <strong>W</strong>estern, <strong>E</strong>ducated, <strong>I</strong>ndustrialized, <strong>R</strong>ich, <strong>D</strong>emocratic. <br>
    * Most of the sample are people from the populations described above.
 A very common argument in psychology is that the sample is not representative of everyone in the world.
 Thus, comparing psychology between cultures is becoming more popular.<br>